 Another way of presenting Butler’s method is in terms of attribution.
 Many people simply believe there is a God who created and governs all that is.
 Many others require proof but are satisfied that such proof is available.
 In either case, it follows from the claim the God exists that the natural world, the humans (said to be created in God’s image), the many products of human creative urges (art), and the revelation of God through scripture, all of it, is prima facie attributable to God.
 There are, of course, many reasons to doubt the attribution, and Butler’s work may be described as an effort to save the attribution at least regarding its practical consequences.
 The consequences of accepting the attribution are of course, that one will live a life of virtue and piety.
 Regarding the moral economy of the world (part I of the Analogy), the Bible (part II of the Analogy), and human nature so far as we understand it, Butler’s method is most often ad hominem and analogical.
-That is, he tries to show that his opponents have made different judgments in different cases but are unable to find an observable difference to justify their difference in judgment. .
+That is, he tries to show that his opponents have made different judgments in different cases but are unable to find an observable difference to justify their difference in judgment: